-12. In general image analysis is used to automate the measurement of characteristics described in the guidelines of UPOV.
+In general image analysis is used to automate the measurement of characteristics described in the guidelines of UPOV.
 In that case the aim is to replace a hand measurement by a computer measurement.
 This requires an additional calibration in addition to the image recording calibration.
 The measurements can then be checked with manual measurements for consistency, e.g. by a scatterplot of hand versus computer measurement with a regression line and the line y=x.

-13. In some cases, image analysis requires a more precise and mathematical definition of the characteristic than is required for human experts.
+In some cases, image analysis requires a more precise and mathematical definition of the characteristic than is required for human experts.
 E.g. the length of the pod can be redefined as the length of the medial axis of the pod, excluding the stem.
 In such cases, there is a special need to check for differences in behavior for different genotypes (bias).
 The measurement for some genotypes may be exactly the same, whereas for others a systematic difference may be present.
 A nice example is for determining the bulb height in onions (van der Heijden, Vossepoel and Polder, 1996), where the top of the bulb was defined as the bending point of the shoulder.
 As long as such a change or refinement of the definition of a characteristic is known and accounted for, this is not a problem.
-In general, it is advisable to consult the crop experts for redefining a characteristic and check with UPOV if a minor modification of the guideline might be necessary.
+In general, it is advisable to consult the crop experts for redefining a characteristic and check if a minor modification of the guideline might be necessary.

-14. In some cases the object consists of different parts which have to be measured separately, e.g. the pod, beak and stem of a pod of French bean.
+In some cases the object consists of different parts which have to be measured separately, e.g. the pod, beak and stem of a pod of French bean.
 This requires a special algorithm to separate the different parts (distinguish stem and beak from the pod) and this has to be tested extensively on a large number of genotypes in the reference collection, to be sure that the implementation is robust over the entire range of expressions.